spikewilliams/rails4windocker/README.md

 Things to know:

+* You can make adjustments to paths/image names/whatever in the settings.cmd file in the root directory.
 * The Fedora install running in the Docker should have enough features to run some basic gems, but if you need more tools installed under that environment, use "yum install <tool>" at the bash prompt.
 * Keep in mind that your environment will forget these tools if the Docker image is reset.
 * So, any yum installs that you want installed permanently should be added to the Dockerfile, then the docker image should be rebuilt using buildimage.bat.
-* If you need to connect addional shells to a running docker instance, use:
+* If you need to connect additional shells to a running docker instance, use connect_to_container.bat

-    docker exec -i -t rails4wd-access /bin/bash --login